 The latter measures, mainly via remote satellite sensing and/or soil samples, directly the carbon sequestered in the soil.
 Both approaches are quite complex with many variables.
 That is why standardization is required and at the same time, the standard have to be flexible.
 It needs to grow and change with the carbon farming industry.
 Investment manager Felix Hilti added: “There is a huge amount of venture capital available for startups working on climate solutions.
 But for carbon farming startups - although the potential to mitigate climate change is enormous - the amount of money invested is still relatively low.”

 What’s next in the innovation hub?

-The Demo Days of Batch #3 were a success and we brought together many different stakeholders.
+The Demo Days of Batch #3 were a success, and we brought together many different stakeholders.
 We are looking forward to our next big events.
-Meanwhile you can meet the RootCamp team at EuroTier, the leading international trade fair for professional animal farming and livestock management in Hannover between the 15th and 18th of November 2022.
-If you are an agtech startup wants to be part of the next demo day then you should apply for our Batch #4 accelerator program until the 16th of January 2023.
+Meanwhile, you can meet the RootCamp team at EuroTier, the leading international trade fair for professional animal farming and livestock management in Hanover between the 15th and 18th of November 2022.
+If you are an agtech startup wants to be part of the next demo day, then you should apply for our Batch #4 accelerator program until the 16th of January 2023.